Hit With An Unexpectedly High Medical Bill, Here's How A Savvy Patient Fought Back

 These figures don't include the fees Qiu paid for anesthesia or her doctor's services.

-Care Provider: Palomar Medical Center in Poway is one of three hospitals in the Palomar Health system.
+Care provider: Palomar Medical Center in Poway is one of three hospitals in the Palomar Health system.
 Palomar Health is a San Diego County public health care district, which means the health care facilities are nonprofit and receive property taxes as a portion of their revenue stream.
 The system is governed by a board of directors elected from within the district's boundaries.

-What Gives: Hospitals and surgery centers sometimes offer discounts if patients are uninsured and able to pay with cash or a credit card.
+What gives: Hospitals and surgery centers sometimes offer discounts if patients are uninsured and able to pay with cash or a credit card.
 Physicians may even offer discounts on a patient's share of the costs if they know the patient is unemployed or has fallen on hard times.
-But regularly offering discounts to attract patients is not common, and could even be fraudulent if the patients are insured through Medicare, said Paul Ginsburg, director of the USC-Brookings Schaeffer Initiative for Health Policy.
+But regularly offering discounts to attract patients is not common and could even be fraudulent if the patients are insured through Medicare, said Paul Ginsburg, director of the USC-Brookings Schaeffer Initiative for Health Policy.

 In Qiu's case, the hospital seemed to be offering a discount on the insurer's normally required coinsurance.